 Battle Ecstasy: Similar to a barbarian’s rage, and has the same number of uses per day as a barbarian has rage uses at that class level.
 While in battle ecstasy, he temporarily gains a +4 bonus to Dexerity, a +4 bonus to Constitution, and DR 1/-.
 He can use any skill or feat while in battle ecstasy, but all skill checks except for Handle Animal and Ride take a -2 penalty.
 Battle ecstasy lasts a number of rounds equal to 3 + the character’s new Constitution modifier.
 He may end battle ecstasy early.
 When it ends, he loses its modifiers and restrictions and becomes fatigued for the rest of the encounter.
 Beginning at 17th level, the samurai is no longer fatigued after leaving a battle ecstasy.

-Skills: Riding bareback gives no Ride penalty, and you gain a +2 bonus if using a saddle.
-Handle Animal is a class skill.
-Choose one kind of animal you could ride (such as a horse).
-You gain a +2 bonus on Handle Animal checks for dealing with that kind of animal.
+Born in the Saddle: Riding bareback gives no Ride penalty, and you gain a +2 bonus to Ride checks if using a saddle.
+Choose one kind of animal you could ride (such as a horse); you gain a +2 bonus on Handle Animal checks for dealing with that kind of animal.

 Katana Finesse: You can use the Weapon Finesse feat with tachi, katana, or wakizashi.
 Any class effects which refer to a “katana” also refer to a “tachi”.

 Animal Companion: At 4th level, one mount becomes an animal companion as per the ranger ability of the same level.
 The samurai must own and ride the animal for at least two months before he can bond with it in this way.
 Treat the mount in all ways as the animal companion of a ranger of the same level as the samurai’s class levels, except the samurai’s mount retains the animal type.
 If the mount is killed or otherwise lost, the samurai can find a new companion mount after 1d4 months of searching and a successful DC 15 Handle Animal check.